-Whether or not Investment Companies have different operating segments as defined in IFRS 8, they should nevertheless disclose in the Financial Statements, unless they are fully described elsewhere in the annual report, the following analyses and information (in addition to those required by the Listing Rules and other relevant provisions):
+Whether or not Investment Companies have different operating segments as defined in IFRS 8, they should nevertheless disclose in the Financial Statements, unless they are fully described elsewhere in the annual report, the following analyses and information (in addition to those required by the Listing Rules and other relevant provisions, such as Paragraphs 4-6, Part 1, Schedule 4 Accounts and Reports Regulations, Section 33 of FRS 102 and other relevant requirements particularly for companies preparing consolidated financial statements):

-- a) a broad geographical analysis of the undertakings whose securities are held in the portfolio; - b) an analysis of total income between income from Investments and other income; and an analysis of each of these components into material subcomponents; and - c) a list of all investments held at the balance sheet date with a value greater than 5% of its portfolio and at least the ten largest investments including the value of each investment and, with respect to any Unquoted Investments included in the list, the following: - 1. a brief description of its business; - 2. the proportion of capital owned or potentially owned if significantly different; - 3. the cost of the investment and aggregate market value, if any, at the latest practicable date; - 4. total income recognised by the Investment Company in the reporting period, including dividends (highlighting any abnormal dividends) and other amounts; - 5. turnover and pre-tax profits for the latest audited financial year; and - net assets attributable to shareholders as at the date of the latest audited balance sheet, distinguishing if appropriate between the net assets attributable to different classes of share.
+- a) a broad geographical analysis of the undertakings whose securities are held in the portfolio; - b) an analysis of total income between income from Investments and other income; and an analysis of each of these components into material subcomponents; and - c) a list of all investments held at the balance sheet date with a value greater than 5% of its portfolio and at least the ten largest investments including the value of each investment and, with respect to any Unquoted Investments included in the list, the following: - 1. a brief description of its business; - 2. the cost of the investment and aggregate market value, if any, at the latest practicable date; - 3. total income recognised by the Investment Company in the reporting period, including dividends (highlighting any abnormal dividends) and other amounts; - 4. turnover and pre-tax profits for the latest audited financial year; and - 5. net assets attributable to shareholders as at the date of the latest audited balance sheet, distinguishing if appropriate between the net assets attributable to different classes of share.